 It's the only way not to break world records on every bike ride.

 Garmin Connect is the website where you will find all the information you synchronize from your watch, both training and your day-to-day (and night-to-night) activity.
 There are also a number of other features, such as activity reports, the mileage log in your shoes, etc. All these functions are free and included with the purchase of the device.

-This is the main page you can find when you log in to Connect.
-You can organize it as you like, adding or removing windows as you wish.
-At the top right you can find a "+" button, which will allow you to create more desks, for example one for your workouts and another for your daily activity.
+This is the main page that you can find when you log in to Connect.
+You can organize it as you prefer, adding or removing windows as you like.
+At the top right you can find a "+" button, which will allow you to create more desktops, for example one for your workouts and another for your daily activity.

 The section that you will consult most will be that of your activities.
 Here you will find absolutely all the information about your race.
 At the top you will find a map with the route taken along with the basic details of the workout, such as distance, time, average pace or calories.

 Below you have the graphs of the different variables.
 You can enlarge each of them to see it bigger, as well as compare several values with each other.

 At the bottom you can see the extended details of the workout, with more specific data than you find at the top.